Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

-\begin{rem} The proof is constructive, and actually produces something a bit stronger: if $\cC$ is the $\infty$-category of small dg-categories, then $\Perf(X/G)$ lies in the smallest subcategory containing $\Perf(\Y)$ and closed under countable semi-orthogonal gluings and passage to semi-orthogonal factors.
-The same holds for $\MF(X/G,W)$ in the $\infty$-category of $k((\beta))$-linear dg-categories. \end{rem}
+\begin{rem} The proof is constructive, and actually produces something a bit stronger: if $\cC$ is the $\infty$-category of small dg-categories, then $\Perf(X/G)$ lies in the smallest subcategory containing $\Perf(\Y)$ and closed under countable semiorthogonal gluings and passage to semiorthogonal factors. \end{rem}

-\begin{rem} A recent result Bergh, Lunts, and Schnuerer \cite{bergh2016geometricity}, shows that for any smooth and proper DM stack $\Y$, the category $\Perf(\Y)$ is geometric, i.e. is a semiorthogonal summand of $\Perf$ of a smooth proper scheme $Y$. $Y$ will be projective in our case.
-It follows that $\cU_k(\Perf(\Y))$ is a retract of $\cU_k(\Perf(Y))$, and hence in the situation (1) above, we can even assume that $Y$ is a smooth projective scheme. \end{rem}

-\begin{ex} If $X$ is projective-over-affine with a linearizable $G$-action, then the condition that $\Perf(X/G)$ is a proper dg-category is equivalent to the condition that $H_0 \RGamma(X,\cO_X)^G$ is finite dimensional, by \cite{halpern2014mapping}*{Proposition 2.24}.
-The same applies to $\Crit(W)$ for a function $W : X/G \to \bA^1$. \end{ex}
+\begin{ex} If $X$ is projective-over-affine with a linearizable $G$-action, then the condition that $\Perf(X/G)$ is a proper dg-category is equivalent to the condition that $H_0 \RGamma(X,\cO_X)^G$ is finite dimensional, by \cite{halpern2014mapping}*{Proposition 4.2.3}. \end{ex}

 \begin{ex} We can write any algebraic $k$-group $G$ as a semidirect product $G = U \rtimes L$, where $U$ is its unipotent radical and $L$ its reductive quotient.
 Assume that there is a one-parameter subgroup $\lambda : \Gm \to L$ which is central in $L$ and acts with positive weights on $\op{Lie}(U)$ in the adjoint representation of $G$.
 Then this one-parameter subgroup defines a single KN stratum $S = X = \{\pt \}$, and $Z/L = \pt / L' \to \pt$ is a good quotient.
 Thus \autoref{thm:motivic_main} applies to a large class of categories of the form $\Perf(BG)$, including when $G$ is a parabolic subgroup of a reductive group. \end{ex}